ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 Next, LISFLOOD automatically assumes that the remaining water (1-fracgwused-fracncused) is derived from various sources of surface water.
 Surface water sources for abstraction may consist of lakes, reservoirs and rivers themselves.
 Further details on this are explained below in a seperate paragraph.

-## Water re-use
+## Water re-use for surface irrigation

-LISFLOOD reads a map "waterreusem3.nc" which defines the annual availability of re-used treated waste-water in a model pixel.
-During the irrigation season, this amount is deducted from the required irrigation abstraction, until the available amount is exhausted.
+LISFLOOD reads a map "waterreusem3.nc" or similar, which defines the annual availability of re-used treated waste-water in a model pixel.
+During the irrigation season, this amount is deducted from the required irrigation abstraction during a defined number of days ('IrrigationWaterReUseNumDays'), until the available amount is exhausted.

 ```xml
 <textvar name="IrrigationWaterReUseM3" value="$(PathMaps)/waterreuseBAUm3.map">